 As always, one way to deal with this issue is to swap the ear pads for a better pair.
 Some will argue that it’s not worth the investment, but once you get into $100 range that is no longer the case.
 A decent set of ear pads can completely change your monitoring experience.

-While ear pads might be a problematic component, the rest of the padding is usually done right.
-Most brands which produce high end gear as well, tend to use solutions from their more expensive models to find something that will work in the affordable segment.
-You won’t get the exact same thing in most cases, bu the core structure of padding will be the same.
-This way they are able to cut down on costs while still providing for that adequate level of comfort.
+While ear pads might be a problematic component, the rest of the padding is often done right.
+Most of the brands that produce high-end gear tend to use aspects from their more expensive models in their affordable headphones.
+In most cases you won’t get exactly the same as a premium model, but the core structure of the padding will be the same.
+This way, brands are able to cut down on costs while still providing an adequate level of comfort.

 Additionally, there are numerous models with a wire frame headband that have those little memory foam flaps.
 Those are a perfect example of a simple solution that is both inexpensive and effective.

-Transducers installed in headphones we have shown you today, are decent to say the least.
-The type of performance you get translates to positive value for the money.
+Transducers installed in some of the headphones we have shown you today are decent to say the least.
 That much is for certain.
 Transparency is always the elephant in the room, for a good reason too.
 Fortunately, most of these headphones bring a rather neutral response that can be corrected with EQ if there are any noticeable dips or spikes.
 However, more often than not, doing this isn’t necessary.

 Aside from the range and transparency, drivers from this segment offer a good amount of definition.
 When it comes down to those subtle details in a mix, having that clarity definitely helps.
 Overall, it is becoming apparent that hardware is no longer that much of an issue.
 The eternal race to beat the competition is driving numerous brands to up their game in the affordable segment, which translates to better performance for less money.